sdiehl/wiwinwlh/tutorial.md

 ------------------------------

 Much ink has been spilled waxing lyrical about the supposed mystique of monads.
-Instead I suggest a path to enlightenment:
+Instead, I suggest a path to enlightenment:

 1. Don't read the monad tutorials.
 2. No really, don't read the monad tutorials.